 - 67. In light of the analysis described above, we recommend that the Board should undertake a targeted Standards-level review after developing guidance for the Board to use when developing and drafting disclosure requirements. - 68.
-If the Board decide to undertake a targeted Standards-level review, the staff would plan to do the following: - (a) bring detailed staff analysis and recommendations to the Board about which Standard(s) should initially be the subject of the Standards-level review.
+If the Board decide to undertake a targeted Standards-level review, the staff would plan to do the following: - which Standard(s) should initially be the subject of the Standards-level review.
 If the Board agree with the staff recommendations in this paper, we would intend to bring an initial analysis to the Board in June 2018.
 We would not recommend including any recently issued Standards in the scope of the review.
 This is because we think it is important to see how the disclosure requirements in new Standards work in practice before considering any changes.
 We would base the analysis of which Standard(s) to recommend for review on the following information: